usgs/groundfailure/README.md

 The install.sh script installs this package and dependencies.
 It is regularly tested on OSX and Ubuntu.
 For a full list of dependencies, refer to [environment.yml](https://github.com/usgs/groundfailure/blob/master/environment.yml).

-If anaconda is not already installed on your system, the install script will install miniconda and create a virtual environment called gf.
-Once installed, type 'conda activate gf' in the command line each time a new terminal is opened in order to activate this new virtual environment and to run the groundfailure package.

 Some functions of this program require the use of the USGS Product Distribution Layer (PDL).
 This must be installed separately.
 See the [PDL User Guide](https://usgs.github.io/pdl)